anandrocks7/RabbitFinance_Project/README.md

 For Test Results: Extent Reports are configured:
 Extent.Html file is available under ‘Test-Output’ Folder. ( Configured with TestNg, Maven dependencies added for the same.
 ExtentReportListner package is added for the same as well.)

+To View Report:  Right click on Extent.html-> openwith-> WebBrowser

 Another Report:
 Default “Index.html”  TestNG reports is available under ‘Test-Output’ Folder as well.